-Learning Outcomes The learner will: Assessment Criteria The learner can: Know about tools, equipment and materials used in 1.1.
-Name the main tools and equipment correctly carpentry and joinery 1.2.
-Name the main materials correctly 2.
-Be able to interact with others in an 2.1 Communicate appropriately with others appropriate way 2.2 Follow instructions to carry out tasks Know how to work safely and correctly 3.1 Use and handle tools and equipment correctly 3.2 Prepare materials for use correctly without excessive waste or mess 3.3 Adopt good working practices 3.4 Comply with health and safety procedures 4.
-Be able to select tools, equipment and materials for 4.1 Select correct tools and equipment for specific projects specific projects 4.2 Select correct materials for specific projects 5.
-Be able to review own performance 5.1 Identify what went well and not so well
+Learning Outcomes The learner will: Assessment Criteria The learner can: Know about tools, equipment and materials 1.1.
+Name the main tools and equipment correctly. used in carpentry and joinery.
+1.2.
+Name the main materials correctly.
+2. Be able to interact with 2.1 Communicate appropriately with others. others in an appropriate way.
+2.2 Follow instructions to carry out tasks.
+3. Know how to work safely and correctly.
+3.1 Use and handle tools and equipment correctly.
+3.2 Prepare materials for use correctly without excessive waste or mess.
+3.3 Adopt good working practices.
+3.4 Comply with health and safety procedures.
+4. Be able to select tools, equipment and materials for 4.1 Select correct tools and equipment for specific projects. specific projects.
+4.2 Select correct materials for specific projects.
+5. Be able to review own performance.
+5.1 Identify what went well and not so well.